civetweb/civetweb/docs/UserManual.md

 A Lua background script may define the following functions:
-    start()      -- called wnen the server is started stop()       -- called when the server is stopped
+    start()      -- called wnen the server is started stop()       -- called when the server is stopped log()        -- called when an access log entry is created

 See example Lua script :
 [background.lua](https://github.com/civetweb/civetweb/blob/master/test/lua_backbround_script_timer.lua).